Larry Fitzgerald: College career

-2002 season
+2002

 In his freshman season, Fitzgerald was an instant contributor.
 In the second game of the season against #20 Texas A&M, he had ten receptions for 103 yards in the 14–12 loss.
 Three weeks later, against Toledo, he had six receptions for 121 yards and his first two collegiate touchdowns in the 37–19 victory.
 On November 2, Fitzgerald had another stellar outing against #3 Virginia Tech with five receptions for 105 yards and three touchdowns in the 28–21 victory.
 In the last regular season game on November 30, he had 11 receptions for 159 yards and two touchdowns against #24 West Virginia in the 24–17 loss.
 Pitt finished with an 8–4 record and qualified for a bowl game.
 In the 2002 Insight Bowl, Fitzgerald had five receptions for 88 yards and a touchdown in the 38–13 victory over Oregon State.
 Overall, in the 2002 season, Fitzgerald had a Big-East conference leading 69 receptions for 1,005 yards and twelve touchdowns.

-2003 season
+2003

 Fitzgerald had a stellar sophomore season in 2003.
 He began the campaign against Kent State with six receptions for 123 yards and three touchdowns in the 43–3 victory.
 In the next game against Ball State, he had seven receptions for 124 yards and two touchdowns in the 42–21 victory.
 Fitzgerald once again put out a great effort in the following game against Toledo with 12 receptions for 201 yards and a touchdown in the 35–31 loss.
 In the next game against Texas A&M, Fitzgerald had his fourth consecutive game with at least 100 receiving yards with seven receptions for 135 yards and three touchdowns in the 37–26 victory.
 Two weeks later, against Notre Dame, he was held under 100 yards for the first time but still had five receptions for 79 yards and two touchdowns in the 20–14 loss.
 Fitzgerald bounced back in the next game against Rutgers with eight receptions for a season-high 207 yards and two touchdowns in the 42–32 victory.
 Fitzgerald's hot streak continued in the next game against Syracuse, where he had eight receptions for 149 yards and two touchdowns in the 34–14 victory.
 Fitzgerald's performance against the Orange was his fourth consecutive game with at least two touchdowns.